 Each of us brings our own baggage.

-As business people, we believe in delivering high quality at a reasonable cost.
+As business people, we believe in ethics and delivering value.
 Here, we discuss how to create successful projects while not spending too much.

 As designers, we believe that design is much more than decoration.
 We outline a three-stage design process to ascertain the needs of the audience, the goals of the business, and the constraints on the project.